romerorsp/vehicles-control/README.md

 This project aims to provide a referente about how me (Romero) as an architect would solve the architecture of controlling and viewing vehicles' acivity.

-## Based sprint-boot 1.5.x - Vehicles Control:
+## Based spring-boot 1.5.x - Vehicles Control:

 #### The application shows:
 * The use of spring-boot;